 Prop bets are some of the most fun wagers to make in college football.
 Prop betting allows you to focus on something other than the final score of a game.
 Instead, you are wagering on individual player performances, such as will Player X score a touchdown, or will Player Y rush for Over/Under 75.5 yards, or even will Player Z throw an interception.

 Generally speaking, prop bets are listed Over/Under totals, like passing yards or receptions, Yes/No propositions, or specific happenings, such as the first player to score a touchdown or the result of the first offensive play of the game.

 Parlays: Bigger payouts, bigger risks

 College football parlays allow you to combine multiple bets to increase the potential payout.
-The more bets involved in the parlay, the bigger the potential payout, but also the greater the risk.
+The more bets involved in the parlay, the bigger the potential payout and the greater the risk.

-However, parlays require all bets involved to win in order to pay out.
+However, parlays require all bets to win to pay out.
 Even if all but one of the bets involved in the parlay is a winner, the entire parlay is graded as a loss.

 In the example below, you would need Oklahoma and Clemson to go Over 70 points, Ohio State to win or lose by seven points or less, and Notre Dame would need to win the game against USC to win all three legs of the parlay and cash the +507 bet.

 |Georgia (Georgia vs. Notre Dame)||Moneyline||-150|

 Futures: Betting on the CFP and more